Whitsunday’s Sailing in the stunning azure waters

 Australia’s Whitsunday Islands are perfect for cruising and sailing.
 The azure blue seas are clear, warm and inviting.

 We have a great selection of Whitsundays Sailing tours, so take your pick and discover the magic of the Whitsunday Islands.

 The combination of the calm waters, numerous undeveloped islands, predictable winds and protective harbours has made the Whitsundays one of the best places to sail in the world.

 Visitors can do barefoot charters – going out on their own – crewed charters and on daily, overnight and multiple night trips.
-Kayaking is a very popular way to get around the islands, especially if combined with overnight camping.
+Kayaking is a trendy way to get around the islands, especially if combined with overnight camping.

-In 1770, James Cook was the first European to discover the Cumberland Islands, which the aborigines knew about for over 6,000 years.
+In 1770, James Cook was the first European to discover the Cumberland Islands, which the locals knew about for over 6,000 years.
 This group of islands number over 150 and sit between the coast and the Barrier Reef.
-During the Festival of Whitsunday Cook sailed a passage near the north end of the group of islands and named the passage ‘Whitsunday’s Passage’.
-He wrote in his log book: ‘Indeed the whole passage is one continued safe harbour …’.
+During his time in the Whitsundays, Cook sailed a passage near the north end of the group of islands and named the passage ‘Whitsunday’s Passage’.
+He wrote in his logbook: ‘Indeed the whole passage is one continued safe harbour.